swflynn/Quasi_Regular_Grids/README.md

 Various scripts I have used for understanding the project.

 ## External Codes
-I have used various Fortran modules during this project, a detailed list is provided below along with links to the appropriate source code.
+External Fortran modules were used during this project.
+A detailed list is provided below along with links to the appropriate source code.

-#### Quasirandom Sequences:
+#### Quasi-Random Sequences:
 The [Sobol Sequence Generator](https://people.sc.fsu.edu/~jburkardt/f_src/sobol/sobol.html) was used for the Quasi-Random Calculations (sobol.f90).
-This code is under a GNU LGPL license and has been included here for convenience.
+This code is under a [GNU LGPL License](https://www.gnu.org/licenses/lgpl-3.0.en.html) and has been included here for convenience.

 Special thanks to John Burkardt for taking the time to discuss various quasi-random number generators and their implementation.